rvinay88/gmselect-element/README.md

-untitled-element
+gmselect-element
 ================
+`gmselect-element` stands for grid multi select element.
+It creates a grid element with details passed to it and adds selectable functionality to it.

-See the [component page](http://polymerlabs.github.io/untitled-element) for more information.
+See the [component page](http://rvinay88.github.io/gmselect-element) for more information.

 ## Getting Started